 Line a baking tray with parchment paper.

-- Heat the 2 tablespoons of olive oil in a large pan, add the diced red onion.
-Sprinkle over 1/2 a teaspoon of kosher salt and cook on a low heat, stirring occasionally until deeply caramelized.
-Be patient this can take 25 – 30 minutes.
+- Heat the 3-4 tablespoons vegetable stock in a large pan, add the diced red onion.
+Sprinkle over 1/2 a teaspoon of kosher salt (if using) and cook on a low heat, stirring occasionally until translucent.
 You will find they will cook down and reduce in volume.

 - Add the minced garlic and balsamic vinegar and cook for a further 3-4 minutes.